endergallery/website/content/_index.md

 ## About the residency

-Partnering with the [MacKenzie Art Gallery](https://mackenzie.art/) and curated by Sarah Friend, Cat Bluemke, and Jonathan Carroll, Ender Gallery is excited to host our first run of programming.
-We have four residencies planned for 2021.
+Partnering with the [MacKenzie Art Gallery](https://mackenzie.art/) and curated by Sarah Friend, Cat Bluemke, and Jonathan Carroll, Ender Gallery is excited to host our first run of programming: We have four residencies planned for 2021.
 Each residency will be 2 months long, followed by a two month exhibition period and will pay an artist fee of 1600 CAD.

 Available residency periods are Mar-Apr, May-Jun, Jul-Aug, and Sept-Oct.
 Each resident will create an artwork/installation during that residency period that will be hosted on our server in a two-month public exhibition.
-Each exhibition will have one hosted opening, but can optionally include other events during other performances or exhibition tours.
+Each exhibition will have one hosted opening, but can optionally include other events, such as performances or exhibition tours.

 The emergent possibilities within Minecraft are arguably as rich as some game engines, making it an exciting yet underexplored artistic medium.
 The possibilities include creating custom textures, shaders, maps, mods, minigames, live performance, and video works.
 While we encourage applicants to research these possibilities prior to submitting their proposal, the residency is open to applicants from outside the existing game community.
 The Ender gallery curatorial team will be available during the residency period to provide technical support and virtual studio visits.